merenlab/merenlab.org/courses/ITPOS/index.md

   * Denef VJ (2018).
 [Peering into the genetic make up of natural microbial populations using metagenomics](https://doi.org/10.1007/13836_2018_14). *Springer Publishing*.
   * Delmont TO, et al (2019).
 [Single-amino acid variants reveal evolutionary processes that shape the biogeography of a global SAR11 subclade](https://doi.org/10.7554/eLife.46497). *eLife*.

-### 20/01/25 :: Pre-proposal peer-review panel
+### 20/01/25 :: **Genomic dynamism**: inversions, diversity generating retroelements, and more

-*Discussion Leaders*:
+* *Discussion Leaders*:

-  * Student peer review groups
-  * Iliana
+  * Florian
   * Iva

 * *Learning Objectives*:

-  * Discuss the strengths and potential areas of improvement for each course participant's (anonymous) pre-proposal
-  * Summarize constructive feedback in a concise and considerate manner
-  * Understand and apply the real-world evaluation process for grant proposals
+  * Learn about the processes of genomic diversification that are driven by biology, as opposed to stochasticity
+  * Comprehend the site-specific nature of these processes and their associated mechanisms
+  * Describe the approaches to find and report the dynamics of genomes across metagenomic samples

+* *Suggested Reading*:

+  * Chanin RB and West PT, et al (2024).
+[Intragenic DNA inversions expand bacterial coding capacity](https://www.nature.com/articles/s41586-024-07970-4). *Nature*.
+  * Jiang X and Hall AB, et al (2019).
+[Invertible promoters mediate bacterial phase variation, antibiotic resistance, and host adaptation in the gut](https://doi.org/10.1126%2Fscience.aau5238). *Science*.
+  * Paul BG, Eren AM (2022).
+[Eco-evolutionary significance of domesticated retroelements in microbial genomes](https://mobilednajournal.biomedcentral.com/articles/10.1186/s13100-022-00262-6). *Mobile DNA*.
+  * Roux S, et al (2021).
+[Ecology and molecular targets of hypermutation in the global microbiome](https://www.nature.com/articles/s41467-021-23402-7). *Nature Communications*.

 ### 27/01/25 :: **Structure-informed** interpretations of microbial population genetics